 - Before each eating opportunity, ask yourself, “How hungry am I on a scale of 1-10?”

-- Create a beautiful table – pretty dishes, cloth napkin, and flowers.
+- Create a beautiful table with pretty dishes, colorful napkins, and flowers.

 - Sit in a new place to eat.